chevron-down Created with Sketch Beta.

 3. Learn to Love the IRAC Method

 You will be expected to internalize a method of analyzing facts from a legal perspective to the point that doing so will become second nature.
-This method is called the IRAC method, which stands for issue, rule, analysis, and conclusion.
-Doing this involves first identifying the legal issue presented in a set of facts.
+This is called the IRAC method, which stands for issue, rule, analysis, and conclusion.
+Doing this involves identifying the legal issue presented in a set of facts.
 Then, you will need to identify the correct rule that applies.
 Once you have identified the issue and the rule, the analysis should be straightforward.
-You finally wrap up your answer by writing your conclusion, which should be a restatement that flows naturally out of your analytical process.
+You finally wrap up your answer by writing your conclusion, which should be a restatement that flows naturally from your analytical process.

 Some students make the mistake of overfocusing on every single word in a set of facts rather than taking a step back and looking at the bigger picture.
-You will find that looking at the entire forest will help you to spot the issues and the applicable rules much faster than spending too much time on the individual trees that make up the forest.
+You will find that looking at the entire forest will help you spot the issues and the applicable rules much faster than spending too much time on the individual trees that make up the forest.
 After you have used the IRAC method for a while, it will become second nature to you.
-If you want to be ready to use it beginning the first day, you could always ask for practice sessions with any lawyer friends that you have before starting law school.
+If you want to be ready to use it beginning the first day, you could always ask for practice sessions with any lawyer friends before starting law school.

 4. Head to the Library for Supplements